Mid-South Scholastic Art Awards

 Graduating seniors may submit up to two portfolios of work to be considered for awards and for scholarships.
 Students should submit works that best exemplify originality, technical skill, and the emergence of a personal vision or voice.
 Regional and national jurors are often looking at the consistency of the work across the portfolio and an emergent style that is unique, personal, and expressive.
 Senior portfolios are also reviewed for scholarship consideration by several area colleges and universities.

 See these documents for more information about Senior Portfolios:

 When is the regional celebration and exhibition?

-The awards ceremonies will be held on Saturday, February 18, 2017 at the Memphis Brooks Museum of Art.
+The awards ceremonies will be held on Saturday, February 10, 2018 at Memphis Brooks Museum of Art.
 All award winners: Gold Key, Silver Key, and Honorable Mention, their families, and teachers are invited to attend the awards ceremonies.
 There are three separate awards ceremonies, divided by age.
-All awards ceremonies and the receptions will be held at the Memphis Brooks Museum of Art.

 May I bring my class to view the exhibition?